tkw1536/TIPSY/docs/inspector.md

 These buttons overwrite any previously made selections.

 Each path can be given a color to be used in the Graph Displays using a color input.
-Three presets can be applied via the side panel.
+Four presets can be applied via the side panel.
 The side panel also allows exporting and importing the colors as a json file.

 ## The Namespace Map Tab